ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 Evolution of machines which can remember, fascinated us and we devoted ourselves to improve them.
 Primary enhancement of a Machine which can remember is to make it undertand `What needs to be remembered?`.
 By remembering, Machine know what to do when requested the assisstance.
 We as a civilization, extended our relationship with machine by introducing language to speak with them.
 Machines started understanding our instructions with language we decided to communicate with them, thus we started writing it down as `CODE`.

-We write CODE to make our machine understand `what to remember`.
+We write CODE to make our machine understand `what to remember?`.
 CODE is a set of instruction written down for the same.

 ## Everything has a beginning